Munawwar/Lithium/README.md

 * ion.string.htmlEncode and ion.string.htmlDecode - Encodes/DEcodes >,<," and &.

 ### Browser Detection

-Note: ion.browser.js will override the default jQuery ion.browser object.
-So add it *only* if you need it and *only* if you know whats happening.
-Also note ion's ion.browser isn't having the same API as jQuery's default ion.browser.

 <pre><code>ion.browser.isIE - will be set when browser is MS IE.
 ion.isIE9 - will be set when browser is MS IE.